PinaComa/NOIR-cyfrin/README.md

 Explore each project below:

 ---
 ## 🔗 Project Index

 ### [01_simple_circuit](./01_simple_circuit)

-A basic Noir circuit example demonstrating simple zk logic and constraints.
+A basic Noir circuit demonstrating simple constraints and logic.

 ### [02_zk_ecdsa](./02_zk_ecdsa)

-A zk contract that verifies ECDSA signatures using Noir.
-Includes implementation and test cases.
+Zero-Knowledge proof system for verifying ECDSA signatures using Noir.
+Proves ownership of an Ethereum address without revealing the signature or private key.

 ---